davbeek/gitinspectorgui-rtd/docs/source/faq.rst

 Frequently Asked Questions
 ==========================

-The html output window is blank.
-What should I do?
+What to do when the html output window is blank?
   - This can occur when you are not properly connected to the internet.
 Check your internet connection and try again.
   - If you are connected to the internet, close the blank output window and